top of page

 That particular post garnered quite a bit of uproar.

 Below are some of the comments.
 This time, Mark Reggers also chimes in.
+Mark tells FTA that their post is 'misleading and irresponsible' and to 'be mindful of future posts'.

 I agree with Mark.
 These kinds of discussions on social media perpetuated by FTA are “NOT what keeps standards or best practices sharp, but creates confusion... as if it's coming from a reliable source.”